 Drive By Wire (DBW)

-If you are getting a motor from a salvage yard, be sure to get the Gas Pedal Assembly, TAC Module, and harness that runs from gas pedal to TAC module.
-It's a short harness, with a rubber grommet where it passes through the firewall.
-The rest of the wiring is part of the engine harness.
+When buying a motor from a salvage yard, also get the gas pedal assembly, TAC module, and the short pedal‑to‑TAC harness (it passes through the firewall with a rubber grommet).
+The rest of the wiring is in the engine harness.

-• 03+ throttle body: 8 pin connectors on passenger side only
+• 2003+ throttle body: single 8‑pin connector on passenger side

 Automotive electronic control module with connectors